-The Vikings begin training camp next week, with their first full-squad practice scheduled for July 28.
-Between now and then, we're previewing camp with a look at each position group.
+The Vikings had their full team training camp practice Wednesday.
+We're previewing camp with a look at each position group.
+Today: Running backs.

-In: Nwangwu (fourth-round pick), Rose (undrafted free agent)
+In: Chandler (fifth-round pick), Koback (undrafted free agent)